GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Rogue.md

 • **Weapon Competency**.
 Select a weapon type.
 You gain a +1 bonus to all attacks made with the selected weapon type.
 You may select this multiple times, choosing a new weapon type each time.

+• **Wicked Dance**.
+When you successfully attack a foe with multiple simultaneous weapons, you may move up to a number of feet equal to the number of successful attacks.
+Attacks of opportunity cannot be made in response to this movement.
+You may choose whether this movement results in a brawl/trample or not.

 • **Wiz**.
-The time required to learn a new spell for you is halved. this is cumulative with other features.
+The time required to learn a new spell for you is halved.
+This is cumulative with other features.